Edited February, 2023

 It’s also worth noting that I’ve been to many coffee shops where if you order a caffè latte, they actually give you a latte macchiato.

-For me, this isn’t that big of a deal.
+This isn’t that big of a deal for me.

 On the following photo you can see a latte which is made by adding the espresso shot first, and then the milk: